obsidiansystems/obelisk-google-analytics/README.md

 ## Configuration

 Go to https://analytics.google.com/analytics/web/, and set up an account if needed.
-From there, you can find a copy-and-pastable tracking ID you want to use for a given deployment, by clicking on the "Admin" settings in the lower right of the page,  then selecting a Property at the top of the middle column,  and then clicking "Property Settings".
+From there, you can find a copy-and-pastable tracking ID you want to use for a given deployment, by clicking on the `Admin` settings in the lower right of the page,  then selecting a `Property` at the top of the middle column,  and then clicking `Property Settings` for your selected property.
 This tracking ID needs be put into a file located at:

 ```
 config/frontend/google/analytics/tracking-id